uvarc/rc-website/content/userinfo/hpc/logintools/mobaxterm.md

 +++

 <p class=lead><a href="https://mobaxterm.mobatek.net/">MobaXterm</a> is the recommended login tool for Windows users.
 It bundles a tabbed ssh client, a graphical drag-and-drop sftp client, and an X11 window server for Windows, all in one easy-to-use package.
-Some other tools included are a simple text editor with syntax coloring and several useful Unix utlities such as cd, ls, grep, and others, so that you can run a lightweight Linux environment on your local machine as well as use it to log in to a remote system.</p>
+Some other tools included are a simple text editor with syntax coloring and several useful Unix utilities such as cd, ls, grep, and others, so that you can run a lightweight Linux environment on your local machine as well as use it to log in to a remote system.</p>

 # Download